soraisam/goats_production/docs/readthedocs/source/existing_obs.rst

    Option to add an existing Gemini observation ID for a given target on GOATS (click on the image to see an enlarged version).

-The image below shows the resulting dedicated observation page for the ID added (see also the video in :ref:`goa_download`).
+The image below shows the observation detail page for the ID added (see also the video in :ref:`goa_download`).

 .. _goats-obs-page:
 .. figure:: images/goats_observation_page.png